akhan4u/node_exporter_0.14.0/README.md

-Create_Inventory_with_Ansible
+node_exporter_0.14.0
 =========

 This role is used to install Prometheus node_exporter (0.14.0) for monitoring the target systems.
+[Node Exporter](https://prometheus.io/docs/guides/node-exporter/) is the most popular exporter to use when you start monitoring your systems with Prometheus.

 Requirements
 ------------